-The Auguste Escoffier School of Culinary Arts awards educational loans based on student eligibility.
-Students and Parents (in cases of a PLUS loan) always have the right to reduce or cancel any student loan.For the student loan process, AESCA uses the "Passive" Confirmation option.
+AESCA awards educational loans based on student eligibility.
+Students and Parents (in cases of a PLUS loan) always have the right to reduce or cancel any student loan.
+For the student loan process, AESCA uses the "Passive" Confirmation option.
 Passive confirmation means that AESCA will not disburse the loan until the borrower is notified of the proposed loan package and the time given to respond has elapsed.
-The borrower only needs to act if he/she wishes to decline the loan oradjust the type or amount of the loan.
+The borrower only needs to act if he/she wishes to decline the loan or adjust the type or amount of the loan.